The quantum Gaussian process state: A kernel-inspired state with quantum support data: From classical to quantum data in Gaussian Process States

-where $\Psi(\mathbf{x})$ is the predicted probability amplitude on many-body test configuration $\mathbf{x}$, with the model supported by a set of $M$ many-body `classical' configurations, $\{ \mathbf{x}' \}$.
-The presence of these `support' configurations in the definition contrasted with other ML-inspired ansatz, resulting in an explicitly data-driven approach \cite{PhysRevX.10.041026}.
+where $\Psi(\mathbf{x})$ is the predicted probability amplitude on many-body test configuration $\mathbf{x}$, with the model supported by a set of $M$ many-body `classical' configurations, $\{ \mathbf{x}' \}$. \vthree{These many-body configurations, $\mathbf{x}$ and $\mathbf{x}'$, define specific local Fock states for each degree of freedom in the system.} The presence of these `support' configurations in the definition contrasts with other ML-inspired ansatz, \vthree{as this support set of configurations explicitly enter the state definition,} resulting in an directly data-driven approach \cite{PhysRevX.10.041026}.
 The weights of these support configurations are given by $w_{\mathbf{x}'}$, with the kernel function between these support and test configurations given by $k(\mathbf{x}, \mathbf{x}')$.
 This kernel function characterizes the similarity between test and support configurations, by implicitly summing the total number of coincident occupations between the two configurations over all plaquettes of sites of any possible shape and size \cite{PhysRevX.10.041026}.
-This efficient resumming of correlated features into a compact kernel function ensures that there is no limit on the modeled correlation range or rank, even with a single support configuration, and the state can be made systematically more complete by increasing the set of support configurations.
+This efficient resumming of all correlated features into a compact kernel function \vthree{(a manifestation of the `kernel trick' in machine learning terminology)} ensures that there is no limit on the modeled correlation range or rank, even with a single support configuration, and the state can be made systematically more complete by increasing the set of support configurations. \vthree{The definition of the GPS thus depends both on continuous parameters (the weights $w_{\mathbf{x}'}$ for each support configuration, as well as a small number of additional hyperparameters defining the kernel function) as well as discrete variables giving the many-body support configurations selected from the full Hilbert space basis.}